 Here’s a blog where Lee and I explode, then learn to try something different:

 Welcome to my blog!

-In December, I celebrated seven years of blogging for ADDitude magazine, my favorite national resource for people with ADHD.
+Over the last decade, it’s been my honor to write 58 blogs for ADDitude magazine, my favorite national resource for people with ADHD.
 I’ve been called “Mom’s the Word” for many of those blogs, a name I hold dear to my heart.
 So often, I’ve felt anything BUT “Mom’s the Word.”
-My blog is dedicated to all you moms and dads struggling with that same frustration.
+My blog is dedicated to all of you moms and dads struggling with that same frustration.
 Together, I believe we can raise awareness and help our children with ADHD succeed.

 To read more from Jennifer please Click here…

 Check it Out: